-Cooperstown might be metaphorically synonymous with the Baseball Hall of Fame, but it’s literally the namesake of William Cooper, who founded the Village in 1786 and was the father of writer James Fenimore Cooper.
+Cooperstown is metaphorically synonymous with the Baseball Hall of Fame — but it’s literally the namesake of William Cooper.

 This post contains affiliate links.
 For more information, click here.

 The younger Cooper lived an eventful life.
 Legend has it that he was expelled from Yale University for trying to blow up a classmate’s door.
 After that, he joined the Navy.

 He married and had seven children, five of whom survived to adulthood.
 In 1826, he moved his family to Europe, spending much time in Paris.
 He returned to America in 1833, living for a time in New York City, and ultimately ending his years back home in Cooperstown.

 Amid all this adventure, he prolifically wrote history, politics, biography, satire, travel memoir, short stories, and novels, including his best-known five-volume series the Leatherstocking Tales, set in his home area of central New York.